waizbart/portfolio/public/content/Profile.md

 ## Header
 - Hi, my name is Guilherme Waizbart.
 - I'm a software engineer.
-- I build solutions for web.
+- I build fullstack solutions.

 ## About
 Working with systems development since 2019, I led and developed several applications that impacted thousands of consumers.
 Always concerned with the user experience and using data analysis to achieve high retention rates